egaumer/torah/exodus/mishpatim.md

 &nbsp;

-?> <i style='font-size: x-large' class="fa-solid fa-pen-to-square"></i>&nbsp;&nbsp;Parents, when was the last time your children had a day off?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 3** </span><br/><br/>Parents, when was the last time your children had a day off?
 An honest Sabbath rest?
 Think about it.
 We are so scheduled.
 Our schedules often revolve around the busy lives of our children.
 They have school, after school sports, lessons, and the list goes on and on.

 &nbsp;